|

 James Somerville, Jr.,

-University Fellowship at Washington & Lee and served three years as an
+a principal University Fellowship at Washington & Lee and served three

-Assistant Professor of History.
-He taught at Marion Institute, Alabama,
+years as an Assistant Professor of History.
+He taught at Marion Institute, Alabama, and was

 In April, 1917, Mr.